mathprofdes/Calculus-Tutorials/README.md

 **Versions**

-Versioning for this program is done by the time-stamp at the bottom of each page of the tutorial web site.
+Versioning for this document is done by the time-stamp at the bottom of each page of the tutorial web site.

 The current version is: Sunday, July 12, 2026 - 06:22 PM.